Quality of Open Access journals

 Here you find tips and tricks to assess the quality of an open access journal.

 In the Erasmus Journal Browser, you find the most important journals and their Open Access opportunities.
 You can search by journal title or browse per subject.
 In the search results you can check journal metrics like citation score, SCImago Journal Rank (SJR) and Source Normalized Impact per Paper (SNIP).

 When you are within the IP-range of the Erasmus University or logged in with you ERNA-ID, you will see the Article Processing Charges (APC) discount for the corresponding author of the EUR directly in the results list.

 Directory of open access journals

-All journals in the Directory of Open Access Journals (DOAJ website) use peer review so you can use it as a rough quality check.
+All journals in the Directory of Open Access Journals (DOAJ) use peer review so you can use it as a rough quality check.
 DOAJ only contains full open access journals.

 Think, check, submit